astreum/whitepaper/README.md

 ```

-An Astreuos Account is a makeup of an address and details associated to that account.
-Each account has a balance, a counter and storage.

 The account balance is in the native unit of value which is an `Astre` while the smallest unit of value is a `Quark`.